ripienaar/free-for-dev/README.md

   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 100 reqs/day every day free.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month.
   * [MockAPI](https://www.mockapi.io/) — MockAPI is a simple tool that lets you easily mock up APIs, generate custom data, and preform operations on it using RESTful interface.
 MockAPI is meant to be used as a prototyping/testing/learning tool.
+1 project/50 resources per project for free.
   * [myfakeapi.com](https://myfakeapi.com) — Free serverless API mocking service for developers.
   * [microenv.com](https://microenv.com) —  Create fake REST API for developers with possibility to generate code and app in docker container.
   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.